hkonnet/laravel-ebay/README.md

 # Laravel Ebay

-This package is a wrapper for [Ebay SDK](https://github.com/davidtsadler/ebay-sdk-php) written by David T. Sadler.
+This package is based on [Ebay SDK](https://github.com/davidtsadler/ebay-sdk-php) written by David T. Sadler.
 This package will organize all the configuration according to laravel and make you use the SDK with out doing any exceptional work or configurations.

 ## Getting Started